petevermeer/recipe_manager/README.md

 # recipe_manager
-A place to store my recipes and make grocery lists
+a place to store my recipes and make grocery lists

 add recipe objects to the menu object and include (optional) a picture in the images file.